 Well, you receive an email attachment from an unknown source and you click on it to open it.
 It is not something innocent as you may have thought.
-It could be a malicious file which could get triggered by your click, and which go on to lock down you files, or it could go on to download more malicious code, which in turn could encrypt your files and make them inaccessible or unusable.
+It could be a malicious file that could get triggered by your click and which go on to lock down your files, or it could go on to download more malicious code, which in turn could encrypt your files and make them inaccessible or unusable.

 Using cracked software, software key generators, P2P networks, can potentially infect your computer.
 Even using a ransomware-infected USB could infect your computer.

 How do I know if I am infected with Ransomware?

 You know that you are a victim of ransomware when you find that your files, images & data have been encrypted and you are unable to open the files.
 In addition to this, you could frequently get to see a popup screen asking you to pay a ransom or face deletion of your files.

 This is where having backups can help!
 If you have backed up your files, you could simply ignore the warnings, format and clean install your Windows OS and restore your backed-up files.

 Other tell-tale signs you can see are if you find that your security software has been disabled or rendered ineffective, your System Restore or Startup Repair has been disabled or if some critical Windows Services like Windows Update, Background Intelligent Transfer Service, WinDefend, Windows Shadow Copies have been disabled.

 In case you find that your computer has been locked by ransomware, you should take the following steps: